Contact our Support Team to turn on these checks and coordinate with the third-party.

 The checks are as follows:

-- Invalid CPF: The shopper-submitted CPF is not a valid CPF number.
+- CPF number is not valid: The shopper-submitted CPF is not a valid CPF number.

-- Names not matching: The name associated with the transaction does not match with the name in the CPF database.
+- Name does not match: The name associated with the transaction does not match with the name in the CPF database.

-- Addresses not matching: The billing address associated with the transaction does not match that in the CPF database.
+- Address does not match: The billing address associated with the transaction does not match that in the CPF database.

-- Phone numbers not matching: The phone number associated with the transaction does not match that in the CPF database.
+- Phone does not match: The phone number associated with the transaction does not match that in the CPF database.

 German SCHUFA Check

 SCHUFA (Schutzgemeinschaft für allgemeine Kreditsicherung) is a German private credit bureau.
-Adyen's Risk management allows merchants with German SEPA transactions to check shoppers credentials against the SCHUFA database.
+Adyen's risk management lets you check shoppers credentials against the SCHUFA database for German SEPA transactions.

-The risk rule has several filters, so that you can target only high-value/high-risk transactions:
+The risk rule has filters that let you target high-value/high-risk transactions:

-SCHUFA responds with a value associated with a shopper.
-The risk rule allows you to specify two separate thresholds, with a corresponding risk score for each.
-If both are applicable based on the SCHUFA response, the highest of these scores is used for the risk rule.
+When the rule triggers, SCHUFA responds with a value associated with the shopper.
+When both of the thresholds you set are applicable based on the SCHUFA response, the highest of these scores is used for the risk rule.